 Isaiah 53's “Servant” is a multitude (rather than one person).[Forthcoming] If true, this would be relevant because Jesus is not a multitude of persons.

-• Isaiah 53:2 is likely a reference to Jesus' state on the cross, after he was disfigured from a brutal beating (Mt 26:67; 27:26-30) and crucifixion.
-Whereas one might expect God to favor Jesus, instead it seemed as if God cursed him.
+• The Jewish people as a whole hated him.
+Like his followers, Jesus was in constant danger of stoning by the Jewish people.
+It was so bad that they had Jesus crucified.
+Isaiah 53:2 is likely a reference to Jesus' state on the cross, after he was disfigured from a brutal beating (Mt 26:67; 27:26-30) and crucifixion.

 Isaiah 52-53 suggests the Servant is stricken with disease.1[Forthcoming] If this were true, it would be relevant because Jesus was not sick in this way, nor did he die of sickness.

 But so what?
 Even granting this, the prophecy is equating the disease with sin.
-Jesus is understood has having bore our sins.
+Jesus is understood has having bore the disease of our sins.